Our sincere thanks to our funders:

 Plant abiotic stress:

-Using RNAseq technology we are investigating on genes upregulated in the biofuel tree Paulownia elongata under various abiotic stressful conditions.
+Using RNAseq technology, we are investigating genes upregulated in the biofuel tree Paulownia elongata under various abiotic stressful conditions.
 View our publication in the Bioethanol journal.

 Collaborator: Dr. Nirmal Joshee, Fort Valley State University, Georgia

-This project is funded by United States Department of Agriculture
+This project was funded by the United States Department of Agriculture

 Collecting samples from a salt pond in Northern California with Dr. Everroad, Research Scientist at NASA-Ames.
 The red color is due to carotenoid production by the microbes.